felixschwamb/RaceAroundTheWorld/README.md

 # RaceAroundTheWorld
-This project is a racing competition based on randomly generated geolocation data.
-The racers perform a race for a chosen number of laps and a ranking shows which racer covered the highest distance.
+In thiis project I built a racing competition based on randomly generated geolocation data.
+The racers perform a race for a chosen number of laps and a ranking shows which racer covered the longest distance.

 The motiviation for this project is to practice the creation of a web application using data which is dynamically generated on the server.